NSLS-II/aphla/doc/intro.rst

 Measure TWISS Parameters
 --------------------------

-\begin{itemize}%[\bfseries\textenddash]
-\item measure beta functions
+- measure beta functions
-\item measure dispersion
+- measure dispersion
-\item measure chromaticity
+- measure chromaticity
-\item measure coupling
+- measure coupling
-\item measure coupling response matrix
+- measure coupling response matrix
-\item Measure and adjust tune. (tune scan ?)
+- Measure and adjust tune. (tune scan ?)
-\item Measure and correct the chromaticity (linear and nonlinear).
+- Measure and correct the chromaticity (linear and nonlinear).
-\item Measure beam optics including phase advance, beta functions, dispersion.
+- Measure beam optics including phase advance, beta functions, dispersion.
-\item Dispersion measurement and correction, optimal set of quads
+- Dispersion measurement and correction, optimal set of quads
-\end{itemize}

 Smooth Ramping
 ------------------

-\begin{itemize}%[\bfseries\textenddash]
-\item list channels we are interested.
+- list channels we are interested.
-\item ramp whole group at certain rate.
+- ramp whole group at certain rate.
-\end{itemize}

 It requires:

-\begin{enumerate}
-\item searching for channels (regular expression, wild-card)
+- searching for channels (regular expression, wild-card)
-\item save state/read stage.
+- save state/read stage.
-\end{enumerate}

 The control group may provide ramping for whole storage ring, here this application can ramp specified channels between two states.

 History Analyzer
 -----------------

-\begin{itemize}%[\bfseries\textenddash]
-\item view archive data in certain time frame.
+- view archive data in certain time frame.
-\item link to logbook to view reasons for shutdown, current drop (?)
+- link to logbook to view reasons for shutdown, current drop (?)
-\item simple statistic for the data: average, variance, maximum, minimum.
+- simple statistic for the data: average, variance, maximum, minimum.
-\item print, save figures.
+- print, save figures.
-\end{itemize}

 Insertion Device Related (Matching)
 -------------------------------------

-\begin{itemize}%[\bfseries\textenddash]
-\item get/correct closed orbit distortion
+- get/correct closed orbit distortion
-\item get/correct phase distortion
+- get/correct phase distortion
-\item get/correct coupling distortion
+- get/correct coupling distortion
-\end{itemize}

 Simulator
 -------------

-This is required for online lattice fitting, e.g. LOCO. elegant or Tracy-II can be a choice.
+This is required for online lattice fitting, e.g. LOCO.
+Tacy-v3 will be a choice.

+.. _Accelerator Physics Toolkit:

 Accelerator Physics Toolkit
 -----------------------------

 By toolkit, we mean a short script based on CAPIs.
 Not like HLAs, they have small set of functions, but easy to understand and modify.
-For example we put a small script \code{probeBpmStability} into this category, since it is mainly a function call of \code{getBpmVariance} plus checking against certain criterial.
+For example we put a small script *probeBpmStability* into this category, since it is mainly a function call of *getBpmVariance* plus checking against certain criterial.

-One interactive \code{Python} environment is also provided for interactive control of the storage ring.
+One interactive *Python* environment is also provided for interactive control of the storage ring.
 In this interactive environment, a set of APIs are provided to make physicists who has no knowledge of EPICS or low level channel access be able to do many